-Registering for FloteFest is easy… simply click the registration button on any page, provide us with a “car name” (think bar trivia team names… be creative!) and a count of how many people are in your vehicle.
-There is a $100 fee per vehicle which covers all of the vehicle’s occupants for the duration of the event and grants access to all public areas and content (including the Anarchapulco feed) as well as use of the provided port-a-potties and all of the reverse osmosis well water you can drink.
+Registering for FloteFest is easy… simply click the registration button on any page to go to our EventBrite form where you can see your ticket options.
+There is a $100 fee per vehicle which covers all of the vehicle’s occupants for the duration of the event and grants access to all public areas and content as well as use of the provided port-a-potties and all of the reverse osmosis well water you can drink.

 If your camping group is split among several vehicles, there is no additional campsite charge after each vehicle has paid… you’re welcome to group up as many vehicles and tents as you like at your chosen site once you’ve arrived at the venue.

-On arrival day, just give us your car name at the gate, we’ll count heads and you’re in.
+On arrival day, just show us your EventBrite ticket at the gate, we’ll count heads and you’re in.
 That’s all there is to it.

 FloteFest is meant to be enjoyed outdoors… we encourage you to bring a tent or two or five and set up your own colony anywhere on the accessible areas of the property.
 For those of you who prefer a bit more comfort, you can bring your RV (which counts as a single vehicle, even if it’s a teardrop or travel trailer with tow vehicle) and circle up with your other fancy friends in their RVs.

 And for those of you who want to come to the event but don’t want to stay on site, well there are a few hotel options in the local area… but not much.
-Still, feel free to book yourself a room if you can and drive in to the event each day.
+We recommend you reach out to the Holiday Inn Express in Hearne, TX at (979) 279-6600.
+It’s just 14 miles from the event site so book yourself a room if you can and drive in to the event each day.
 There is adjacent parking and no fee to pop in and say hi.
 Just check in with us at the Flote booth and let us know you’ve stopped by.

 Vendors & Workshops